Program overview

 Program Overview

 Humber’s Public Relations graduate certificate program is recognized as one of Canada’s leading training grounds for public relations (PR) and communications professionals.
 This intensive program is designed to prepare students for their first day in the field and a rewarding career in communications.
-Students will learn to become trusted advisors to clients and organizations across various sectors, including agency, corporate, government, and non-profit industries.
-The program emphasizes the development of critical skills necessary for planning, developing, and executing effective communications strategies.
-Experienced professors guide students in honing their writing skills, strategic thinking, and business acumen, ensuring they are well-prepared for the dynamic world of public relations.
+Students will learn to be trusted advisors to clients and organizations across various sectors, including agency, corporate, government, and non-profit.
+The program emphasizes the development of critical skills necessary for planning, developing, and executing effective communication strategies.
+With a focus on both social and traditional media literacy, students will engage in practical and interactive courses that include case studies and client projects, ensuring they are well-equipped for the dynamic world of public relations.

 Program Structure

-The Public Relations graduate certificate program at Humber is structured over three semesters.
-The program offers a blend of in-person, hybrid, and online course delivery options, allowing students to choose the format that best suits their learning style.
+The Public Relations graduate certificate program at Humber is structured to be completed in 3 semesters.
+The program offers a blend of in-person, online, and hybrid course delivery options, allowing students to choose the format that best suits their learning style.
 Key features of the program structure include:

 Featured Experiences